-In situations where the negligence of another person is the reason behind your losses, it is important that you reach out to a California motorcycle accidents attorney Glendale at Binder & Associates.
+In situations where the negligence of another person is the reason behind your losses, it is important that you reach out to a Glendale, California motorcycle accident attorney at Binder & Associates.
 Read on to find out more information about motorcycle crashes in California and call us for a free consultation at (626) 793-9124.

 Why Motorcycle Accidents Happen

 No matter how safe a rider maybe when operating his or her motorcycle, motorcycle crashes can still happen due to many factors including:

 Other Drivers on the Road Not Paying Attention

 Because motorcycles are smaller than a passenger vehicle or truck, they are more difficult for other drivers to see.
 Other drivers on the road may be inattentive for other reasons, however, including distracted driving, driving under the influence, or simply not looking before making a turn.
 In fact, vehicles making left-hand turns account for 42% of wrecks involving a motorcycle and another vehicle.

 Local and state governments are responsible for ensuring that our roadways are clear and free from hazards such as loose gravel, loose asphalt, and potholes.
 Liquids that have leaked onto the road or improperly designed and engineered streets and highways can also result in motorcycle crashes.